Zandscape – 2 dictionary results:

 As far as sources of influence you might hear (or not!): I’ve always loved the combination of vibraphone and guitar, plus the melodic and adventurous music of Corea, Burton, Jarret, Metheny and Swallow, and bands like Yellow Jackets and Steps.
 Thanks for the inspiration guys!

 On the CD you hear: Mark Zandveld – bass; Gunnar Graafmans – vibraphone; Daniel de Moraes – guitar; Enrique Firpi – drums.
-These days you will hear us live with Jeen Rabs – guitar and Jurjen Bakker – drums.
+Currently you will hear us live with Jeen Rabs – guitar and Jurjen Bakker – drums.

 “The compositions of Zandveld contain substance”